Skip to main content

 10. Click the Adjustment Brush tool adjustment brush to select it again.

-11. On the photo, locate the circle gray circle, which corresponds to the sky's mask.
-These mask pins are visual anchors that allow you to return to and modify specific adjustments at any time.
+11. On the photo, locate the circle gray circle, which corresponds to the sky’s mask.

 12. Click on this circle gray circle to reveal the mask.